jewelltaylor/funclustVI/README.md

 ## Example

-This is a basic example which shows you how to use the package to generate cluster assignments from functional data/
+This is an example which shows you how to use the package to generate cluster assignments from functional data.

 ``` r
 library(funclustVI)